raeh1/Prediction-Market-Pipeline/README.md

 ```

 ## Function
-Use a cron job all other scheduling methods to run etl/main.py routinely
+Use a cron job or other scheduling methods to run etl/main.py routinely